urbanopt/urbanopt.github.io/usage/scenarios/evcharging.md

 have higher EV charging loads.

 Users need to specify the `Curtailment Fraction` argument for the measure.
 It is a number between 0 and 1 that denotes the fraction by which EV charging is curtailed during load shifting events.
 The default value set in the measure is 0.5.
-The total delivered energy for EV charging over the day remains the same; only the distribution over time is shifted.
+The total delivered energy for EV charging over the day remains the same;only the distribution over time is shifted.
 It is assumed that vehicles charging at a workplace would be parked there for the duration of the day, and thus that a shifting of the charging load would not interfere with the use of the vehicle.

 The following graph shows the EV charging profile load shifted on applying the `add_ems_to_control_ev_charging` measure: